Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Nonlocal stationary problems

 \end{definition}

-\begin{remark}[Integration by parts formula] The following integration by parts formula, which follows by the reversibility of $\nu$ with respect to~$m$, can be easily proved .
-Let $u$ be a $\nu$-measurable function such that and let $w \in L^{q'}(\Omega,\nu)$, then
+\begin{remark}[Integration by parts formula] The following integration by parts formula which results from the reversibility of $\nu$ with respect to~$m$, can be easily proved.
+Let $u$ be a measurable function such that and let $w \in L^{q'}(\Omega,\nu)$.
+Then

-Let us see, formally, the way in which we will use the above integration by parts formula in what follows.
+Let us see, formally, the way in which we use the above integration by parts formula in what follows.
 Suppose that we are in the following situation:

 Then, multiplying both equations by a test function $w$, integrating them with respect to $\nu$ over $\Omega_1$ and $\Omega_2$, respectively, adding them and using the integration by parts formula we get